Gabriel Arias Player Props: Guardians vs. Rays

-On Friday, Gabriel Arias (.206 on-base percentage in past 10 games, 82 points below season-long percentage) and the Cleveland Guardians play the Tampa Bay Rays, whose starting pitcher will be Aaron Civale.
-First pitch is at 6:40 PM ET.
+On Saturday, Gabriel Arias (.206 on-base percentage in past 10 games, 82 points below season-long percentage) and the Cleveland Guardians play the Tampa Bay Rays, whose starting pitcher will be Shawn Armstrong.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Blue Jays.
+He had a hitless showing in his last game (0-for-2) against the Blue Jays.

 Gabriel Arias Game Info & Props vs. the Rays